 Lenders also want to see that your agency has been around for a little while.
 A history of at least one year in business shows them you’ve moved past the initial startup phase and have a proven operational model.
 This track record demonstrates stability and reduces the lender’s risk.

-Your Agency’s Revenue and Track Record
+Why Revenue and a Proven Track Record Matter

 Consistent revenue is a strong indicator of a healthy business.
 Lenders will look at your monthly and annual revenue to confirm you have enough cash flow to manage repayments.
 Many will want to see an annual revenue of $250,000 or more.
 It’s not just about the amount; it’s about consistency.
 A steady stream of income from Medicaid, Medicare, or private pay clients shows that your services are in demand.